nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * The outputs and error strings are parsed after command execution from the variables `outs` and `errs` respectively

 ### Better way to run other language code
-* Running other language code via command line requires the language environment to be present in the system.
-For example, the previos e
+* Running other language code via command line requires the language runtime to be present in the system.
+For example, the previous example requires dotnet to be present in the machine running the python code.
+* To eliminate the dependency of other language runtime, the external code can be packaged into a self contained exe file and that can be used bu

 ### Video